WATER HEATER SERVICES

 When it’s time to finally replace or upgrade your water heater, there are two options.
-The first is the traditional tank storage water heater, and the second is the tankless water heater.
-Both have their pros and cons but no matter which option you choose, Dream Team is the right choice for water heater installation.
+The first is the traditional tank storage, and the second is the tankless.
+Both have their pros and cons but no matter which option you choose, Dream Team is the right choice for your installation.

 Tank storage water heaters usually range from 30 to 80 gallons.
 These tanks work by heating the water stored inside the tank.
 They come in gas and electric models, and both are relatively easy to install and are cheaper than their tankless counterparts.
 One major drawback to tank storage water heaters is that once the tank is depleted of hot water, you must wait for the tank to reheat the water inside the tank.
 For smaller households, this might not be a problem, but for larger households, you might have to wait to take a hot shower.

-Tankless water heaters offer several advantages over tank storage water heaters.
-The main advantage is that hot water is on-demand, which means that the water heater only heats your water as needed.
-Tankless water heaters use a heat exchanger to quickly heat the water, providing you instant hot water as you need it.
+Tankless water heaters have several advantages over traditional tank storage units.
+The main advantage is that hot water is on-demand, which means that the water is heated instantly as you use it.
+Tankless units use a heat exchanger to quickly heat the water, providing you instant hot water as you need it.

-Tankless water heaters have a lifespan up to 20 years, longer than traditional water heaters.
-They are also much more efficient than traditional water heaters.
+Tankless units have a lifespan up to 20 years, which is much longer than traditional storage tank units.
+They are also much more efficient than the traditional unit.

-Another major advantage is tankless water heaters take up much less space.
-Traditional water heaters usually take up useful garage, laundry room, or closet space that can be reclaimed by installing a tankless water heater.
+Another major advantage of going tankless is they take up much less space.
+Traditional tanks usually take up useful garage, laundry room, or closet space that can be reclaimed by installing a tankless unit.

-The drawbacks to tankless water heaters are higher up-front costs and longer installation times; however, the longer lifespan and energy bill savings of a tankless water heater usually more than offset the additional money and time spent.
+The only drawbacks to going tankless is higher up-front costs and longer installation times; however, the longer lifespan and energy bill savings of a tankless unit usually more than offsets the additional money and time spent.